streamlink/streamlink/README.md

 # Installation

-Streamlink can be installed by using Python or through the the installers below.
+Streamlink can be installed by using Python or through the installers below.

 **Installation via Python pip:**
 ```